 SOURCES: EPA | ATSDR | NIH | EARTHJUSTICE | BOSTON UNIVERSITY SRP

-HEALTH STUDY — CDC/ATSDR SEEK APPLICANTS ON A MULTI-SITE HEALTH STUDY; NYSDOH AND SUNY ALBANY TO COLLABORATE WITH NEWBURGH & HOOSICK FALLS ON APPLICATION
+CDC/ATSDR MULTI-SITE HEALTH STUDY — NYSDOH AND SUNY ALBANY TO STUDY NEWBURGH & HOOSICK FALLS COMMUNITIES 2020 - 2023

 "The study researchers will work to recruit at least 2,000 children (ages 4-17) and 6,000 adults (ages 18 and older) from communities who have been exposed to PFAS-contaminated drinking water.
 The study is designed to gather information about the relationship between PFAS exposure and health outcomes that can be applied to exposed communities across the nation, including those not selected for the study.
 Understanding the relationship between exposure and health outcomes will allow communities and governmental agencies to make science-based decisions about how to protect public health.
 The findings will also help prepare people to discuss exposures with their health care providers and take steps to monitor their health, as needed."

-New York State Department of Health (NYSDOH) in partnership with research scientists at SUNY Albany have invited Newburgh and Hoosick Falls communities to be part of their application for this study.
-We will be notified in the Fall of 2019 if our application has been accepted.
+New York State Department of Health (NYSDOH) in partnership with research scientists at SUNY Albany were awarded the grant to study Newburgh and Hoosick Falls communities.
 On April 1, 2019, the CDC and ATSDR released a draft protocol for the study.

 HEALTH STUDY — NYSDOH CANCER REGISTRY